msokolov/lux/INSTALL.md

    This download includes the Lux application server and all of its required dependencies.
 Please see THIRDPARTYLICENSES.md for a complete list.

-2. Start the server using the Windows batch file bin/lux.bat, or the UNIX shell script bin/lux.
+2. Start the server using the Windows batch file lux.bat, or the UNIX shell script lux.

+3. The app server is configured to occupy the root context (/) on port 8080, with the webapp directory as the web app root folder.
+The Solr service is at /solr.
+Application files are set up to be read from the webapps/demo folder.
-3. The app server is configured to occupy the root context (/) on port 80, with the webapp directory as the web app root folder.
-The Solr service is set up to on port 8983.
-The the xrepo folder is configured as an EXPath repository from which the app server will load EXPath modules.
-These paths and ports are all configurable by editing the lux.properties file.
+The xrepo folder is configured as an EXPath repository from which the app server will load EXPath modules.
+These paths and ports are configurable by editing the lux.properties file.

 ## Lux app server (integrate with existing Solr) ##